 Starch will have higher economic value if its properties are modified through physical or chemical treatment or a combination of both.
 Starch users want starch which has specifications: (1) stable viscosity both at high and low temperatures, (2) good resistance to mechanical treatment, and (3) its thickening power is resistant to acidic conditions and high temperatures.
 Desirable important properties of modified starches (which natural starches do not have) are: (1) higher brightness (white starch), (2) low retrograde, (3) lower viscosity, (4) formed gel more clear, (5) the texture of the gel formed is softer, (6) the stretch strength is low, (7) the starch granules are more fragile, (8) the time and the gelatinization temperature is higher, (9) and the time and temperature of starch granules to rupture.
 Technological developments in the field of starch processing indicate that natural starch can be modified so that it has the desired properties.
 Modifications here are intended as changes in molecular structure that can be carried out chemically, physically and enzymatically.
-Natural starch can be modified starch is widely used in the manufacture of cream salts, mayonnaise, thick sauces, jellies, convection products (chocolate candy etc.), substitutes for arabic gum and others.
+Natural starch can be made into modified starch with the desired properties or according to needs.
+In the field of food, modified starch is widely used in the manufacture of cream salts, mayonnaise, thick sauces, jellies, convection products (chocolate candy etc.), substitutes for arabic gum and others.
 Whereas in the non-food sector, it is used in the paper industry, textiles, building materials, and mixing materials (insecticides and fungicides, detergent soap and bar soap).
 Today the method that is widely used for starch modification is modification with acids, enzymes, oxidation, and crosslinking [5].